 - 1. The City conducts annual inspection of all municipally owned or operated permanent stormwater treatment and flow control facilities.
 If necessary, inspections are followed by maintenance to ensure continued functionality.
 The maintenance schedule is: - Within 1 year for typical facility maintenance, except catch basins - Within 6 months for catch basins - Within 2 years for maintenance that requires capital construction of less than \$25,000. - 2.
 The City conducts spot checks of potentially damaged permanent treatment and flow control facilities, after major (greater than 24-hour-10-year recurrence interval rainfall) storm events.
 If spot checks reveal widespread damage/maintenance needs, inspect all stormwater treatment and flow control facilities that may be affected. - 3.
 Catch basins are inspected and maintained, if necessary, once every two years.
-Inspection of all catch basins was completed by August 1st, 2017. - 4.
-At least 95 percent of all sites where inspection is required, either cyclically or storm-event related are inspected. - 5.
+Inspection of all catch basins will be completed by August 1st, 2024. - 4.
+At least 95 percent of all sites where inspected as required, either cyclically or storm-event related. - 5.
 The City is continuing practices to reduce stormwater impacts associated with runoff from streets, parking lots, roads, or highways owned or maintained by the City and road maintenance activities conducted by the City.
-The following activities are addressed: - Ditch maintenance - Cleaning of culverts that convey stormwater in ditch systems - Pipe cleaning - Street cleaning - > Road repair and resurfacing, including pavement grinding - Snow and ice control - Utility installation - Pavement striping maintenance - Maintaining roadside areas, including vegetation management - > Dust control. - Application of fertilizer, pesticides, and herbicides, as well as the development of nutrient management and integrated pest management plans - Sediment and erosion control
+The following activities are addressed: - Ditch maintenance - > Cleaning of culverts that convey stormwater in ditch systems - Pipe cleaning - Street cleaning - Road repair and resurfacing, including pavement grinding - Snow and ice control - Utility installation - Pavement striping maintenance - Maintaining roadside areas, including vegetation management

-- > Landscape maintenance and vegetation disposal - > Trash management - Building exterior cleaning and maintenance. - 6.
+- Dust control. - Application of fertilizer, pesticides, and herbicides, as well as the development of nutrient management and integrated pest management plans - Sediment and erosion control - Landscape maintenance and vegetation disposal - > Trash management - > Building exterior cleaning and maintenance. - 6.
 The City provides ongoing training for employees of the City whose construction, operation or maintenance job functions may affect stormwater quality. - Records of inspections and maintenance or repair activities conducted by the City are documented. - City maintenance crews are responsible for spills response.
 Although City crews are primarily responsible for spills within the right-of-way, they are often the first group to respond to spills reporting regardless of where they are located.
 Spill kits are provided in city maintenance vehicles to address minor spills.
-Assistance would be sought out in the event that spill kits could not contain quantities that exceed its capacity. - The City provides training for staff on operation and maintenance activities such as ESA Track 3 (Regional Road Maintenance ESA training), and Municipal Stormwater Pollution Prevention.
+Assistance would be sought out in the event that spill kits could not contain quantities that exceed its capacity. - Maintenance staff receive SWPPP training annually in conjunction with IDDE training. - > The City provides training for staff on operation and maintenance activities such as ESA Track 3 (Regional Road Maintenance ESA training), Certified Erosion and Sediment Control Lead (CESCL) and Municipal Stormwater Pollution Prevention.